DevShiftTeam/AppShift-MemoryPool/README.md

  * `size_t offset;` - Offset in the block from which the memory is free (The block is filled in sequencial order)
  * `MemoryPool* mp_container;` - Pointer to the MemoryPool containing this block - this way it is easy to get information about the MemoryPool structure from the block itself
  * `SMemoryBlockHeader* next;` - Pointer to the next block
+ * `SMemoryBlockHeader* prev;` - Pointer to the previous block
+ * `size_t numberOfAllocated` - Number of units currently allocated in this block.
+Helps smart garbage collection when block data has been freed.
+ * `size_t numberOfDeleted` - Number of units that have been flaged as deleted.
+The system removes blocks by comparing the deleted with the allocated.

-When a block is fully filled the MemoryPool creates a new block and relates it to the previous block.
+When a block is fully filled the MemoryPool creates a new block and relates it to the previous block, and the previous to the current, them uses the new pool as the current block.

 When allocating a space, MemoryPool creates a SMemoryUnitHeader and moves the blocks offset forward by the header size plus the amount of space requested.
-The header is 16 or 32 bytes long (Depending if `MEMORYPOOL_REUSE_GARBAGE` is on, see [Macros](#macros)) and contains the following data:
+The header is 16 bytes long and contains the following data:
  * `size_t length;` - The length in bytes of the allocated space
  * `SMemoryBlockHeader* container` - Block which this unit belongs to
- * `bool isDeleted;` - A flag indicating if the memory unit got deleted
- * `SMemoryUnitHeader* prevDeleted;` - Pointer to the previous deleted memory unit - only if the `MEMORYPOOL_REUSE_GARBAGE` is on.

 # About
 - ***Sapir Shemer*** is the proud business owner of [DevShift](devshift.biz) and an Open-Source enthusiast.
 Have been programming since the age of 7.
 Mathematics Student :)